5 Summer Walks To Enjoy During Your Bed And Breakfast Break In Exeter

 So if you’re thinking of booking a stay in a bed and breakfast in Exeter, be sure to get out and enjoy some of these wonderful walks in and around the area.

 Stay in our range of bed and breakfast and room only accommodation which suits all budgets, nestled amidst 300 acres of stunning botanical gardens on the Streatham campus and in easy reach of Exeter City Centre and the beautiful Devonshire countryside and coastline.
-Prices range from £30.00 to £85.00.
+Book direct with us and quote PC19 for the best available rates.
+Prices start from £30 per person.
 For more information and to book your stay click here